KerollosNabil/Github-Folower/README.md

 * create <ins>**AutoLayoutHelper**</ins> framework that is used to make a <ins>**hardcoded**</ins> the constraints for autolayout and it will look <ins>**identical**</ins> in all the devices and it handles the <ins>**rotation**</ins> and the <ins>**size classes**</ins> for you

+#### this code to layout any view in portrait and landscape fot all devices

 ```swift
 layoutHelper.attatchScaledToWidth(anchor: itemViewOne.topAnchor, to: headerInfoView.bottomAnchor, constant: padding, for: [.CompactRegular, .RegularRegularPortrait,.RegularRegularLandscape], designOrientationIsPortrait: true)
         layoutHelper.attatchScaledToWidth(anchor: itemViewOne.leadingAnchor, to: view.leadingAnchor, constant: padding, for: [.CompactRegular, .RegularRegularPortrait,.RegularRegularLandscape], designOrientationIsPortrait: true)